kevinp564/household-spending-analysis/README.md

 ## Methodology

-1. Data cleaning and standardization of product categories
+1. Manual data entry and validation of receipt-level purchases in spreadsheets
-2. Inflation context integration (macro-level reference)
+2. Data cleaning and standardization of product categories using Excel / Google Sheets
-3. Aggregation of spending by period and category
+3. Aggregation of nominal spending by period and category
-4. Comparative analysis of nominal spending trends
+4. Integration of inflation context as a theoretical benchmark
-5. Interpretation using economic theory
+5. Interpretation of observed trends using economic theory, with explicit assumptions and limitations

 ---